-By requesting to see what was used in the assessment of your application, your credit files, you can make sure you:
+By requesting to see what was used in the assessment of your application from your credit files, you can make sure you:

-- know what a lender can see when making a decision
+- Know what a lender could see, from credit agencies when making a decision

-To do this, simply send a subject access request to Experian, TransUnion, Crediva and Equifax by pressing 'Get Started' above.
+To do this, simply send a subject access request to Experian, TransUnion, Crediva and Equifax by pressing 'Get started'.

-What information do they have stored that would have affected my credit score?
+What information do credit agencies have stored that would have affected my credit score?

 Every credit reference agency has its own criteria for what will affect your score, but generally, they're based on: